EnviroMC-Hosting/Knowledgebase/docs/Minecraft/Installing_Vanilla.md

 ---
 sidebar_position: 5
-title: How to install Paper
+title: How to install Vanilla (java)
 ---

 # How to Install or Update Vanilla (Java) on your Minecraft Server